-It is against the law for someone to discriminate against you because of your intersex status.
+It is against the law for someone to discriminate against you because of your intersex status or sex characteristic variations.

 Intersex people are born with physical or biological sex characteristics that do not fit the typical definitions for male or female bodies.
 For some intersex people these traits are apparent at birth, while for others they emerge later in life, often at puberty.
 There are many different intersex variations, including differences in the number of sex chromosomes, different tissue responses to sex hormones, or a different hormone balance.